The Realization of Life

 What is suffering of change?
 We are living happily as if in heaven.
 Then suddenly there is a tsunami, such as what happens in Japan or the Philippines.
 I asked some people whether there had been any tsunami activity recently in Singapore.
 Many said no but the future is hard to predict.
 They live at the seaside and tsunamis are unpredictable.
 I asked if there had been any political conflict.
 They said no, but again it’s hard to see into the future.
 Food here is imported and people here are immigrants.
 It’s difficult to ascertain what the future holds.
 People here are friendly now but given this mundane world it’s hard to know if they can maintain harmony in future.
 Maybe now we’re having good relations with our loved ones, but it’s hard to tell what may transpire in the future.
 Changes may happen suddenly.
 This is the suffering of change.
 We suffer when we try to hold onto things that are constantly changing.

 There is also the all-pervasive suffering of conditioning.
 We may not recognize it as suffering but in fact it is.
 Today we live happily.
-The happiness is made possible by many people’s hard work.
+Happiness is made possible by many people’s hard work.
 The buildings here in Singapore are so high that they amaze me.
 When I saw the surrounding areas of the Singapore River yesterday I had a strong feeling that Singaporeans are smart and brave and they have very advanced science and technology.
 In an underdeveloped area, such achievements would be hard to imagine.
 However, behind every high-rise and skyscraper are the painstaking effort and suffering of many people.
 This is the all-pervasive suffering of conditioning.

 So please do not think life is full of happiness.
 Why is my book called Living Through Sufferings?
 I hesitated about calling it that because many people believe life is happy and happiness is life.
 This has been repeated so many times by so many people.
 It may sound good but in fact people from every walk of life have their own sufferings, such as high-ranking officials, wealthy people, students, teachers, ordinary officials, beggars, etc. So we know in fact that life is full of sufferings.

 In this mundane world, we experience sufferings associated with birth, old age, sickness and death.
 When a person is born he suffers greatly.
 Why do we say that?
 If we are truly happy to come into this world, why do all babies cry when they are just born?
-No baby was ever born laughing.
+No baby is ever born laughing.
 It’s never happened.
 This tells us that birth is suffering.
 After we’re born, we inevitably age.
 Many people who worry about aging end up using cosmetics and health care products.
 However, none of these can keep you young forever.
-As time goes by your face will become more wrinkled and your hair whiter.
+As time goes by, your face will become more wrinkled and your hair greyer.

 I feel the Singaporeans are pretty optimistic.
-This morning, I saw a 70-year-old man working in the hotel.
+This morning, I saw a 70-year-old man working in a hotel.
 I asked him how many more years he planned to work.
 He said he felt good and that he planned to work for some more years and was confident he could.
 I said this was great.
 In Tibet, when people approach 60, they say they are old.
 Actually, how we feel about ourselves is important.
 Some of my former classmates are in their fifties and are already thinking about retiring, stopping work altogether.
 I don’t think this is good for them.

 Nevertheless, it is true that aging is an inevitable process.
 Many people go to Korea to have facelifts and other cosmetic surgeries but after a few years the wrinkles come back.
 Cosmetic surgeries cannot help; somehow their ads are aimed at making money.
 We should face the fact that getting old is a law of nature; none of the famous beauties in history could do anything about it.
 We often say no flower can bloom forever and good times do not last forever.
 Neither beautiful flowers nor good times last for very long.
 Everything in this world is as transient as the fleeting clouds and keeps changing constantly.
 When we think about this we can understand the teaching the Buddha taught us a long time ago.